Our Lady of Assumption celebrates 100 years

 “I have to believe that it’s no coincidence that your patron, Mary of the Assumption, is having a feast day,” he said.
 “I happen to believe that we having this close to our patronal feast.”

-Father Peter Agogo, who has served the parish for 10 years, delivered remarks near the end of the service Sunday, noting how the church has changed not just itself but the community, too.
+Father Peter Omogo, who has served the parish for 10 years, delivered remarks near the end of the service Sunday, noting how the church has changed not just itself but the community, too.

 “As the times are going on, some of the (young) are coming back into our church here.
 Some of the young people are gradually coming back,” he said.
 “I’ve known all of them from little kids on up.”